Skip to main content

 MTNZXZ Marinade Injector Syringe Kit Stainless Steel

-The 2-oz large-capacity barrel keeps refills to a minimum on big cuts, and the three interchangeable needles include both single-hole and perforated options to handle everything from thick butter-herb marinades to thin liquid brines.
-The bundled silicone pastry brush makes this a well-rounded kit that handles glazing and basting alongside your flavor injection work.
+For cooks who want a full stainless steel turkey injector without moving into premium price territory, the MTNZXZ Marinade Injector Syringe Kit delivers professional-grade materials at an accessible price.
+The 2-oz barrel and all three needles are food-grade 304 stainless steel, while the zinc alloy handle provides a solid, substantial feel that outlasts plastic alternatives.
+The 2-oz capacity minimizes refills on large cuts, and the three interchangeable needles include both single-hole and perforated options for everything from thick butter-herb marinades to thin liquid brines.
+The bundled silicone pastry brush makes this a well-rounded kit that handles glazing and basting alongside injection work.

 Highlights